-Our staff-child ratios meet or exceed the relevant Department of Human Services licensing and American Camp Association requirements.
+Our staff-child ratios meet or exceed the required CDEC licensing and American Camp Association accreditation requirements.
 While in the field, we will have a minimum of one staff person for every 4-7 campers, depending on the age of the campers and the activity pursued.
 Campers must be under active supervision by staff at all times.